 While earplugs are known for their effectiveness in helping reduce noises inside the home whilst you sleep, such as a snoring partner, they have been found by some to be quite uncomfortable to wear.
 They can also prevent you from hearing noises inside the home, such as a smoke alarm or even an alarm clock.

 The most common noise that keeps people awake at night is usually from outside traffic.
 At eFoam, we provide Acoustic foam cut to size, which is fantastic for reducing the level of external noise.
 This is known as a ‘Window Plug’.

 Acoustic window-plugs are a great way to keep out traffic noises and also help reduce the light coming through, this can be useful should you wish to take a nap during the day or during the Summer months where it is lighter much earlier on in the mornings.
 Another benefit of an Acoustic foam window-plug is that they are customizable and removable so you can enjoy the light during the day and the peace during the night while you sleep.

-To create a soundproofing foam window-plug, see our simple step by step guide below:
+Here is how to make your windows soundproof.
+Create a soundproofing foam window plug using our simple step by step guide below:

 Step 1 – Measure your window frame; Measuring from left to right and top to bottom of the inside of the frame.
 We advise measuring in millimetres for accurate fitting.

 Step 2 – Once you have taken the measurements of the width and length required, we recommend adding around 5-10mm to each of these measurements.
 This enables the foam to squeeze into place without leaving any gaps around the frame and ensuring the foam holds itself in place when in use.

 Step 3 – Measure the depth of the window frame/sill.
 Measuring the windowsill depth will enable you to decide the thickness of the foam you can allow for.
 The most popular thicknesses for this application are around 50mm – 100mm.